gear-foundation/gear-wiki/docs/examples/game-of-chance.md

 ### 🏗️ Upload program

-1. You can deploy program using [idea.gear-tech.io](https://idea.gear-tech.io/).
+1. You can deploy a program using [idea.gear-tech.io](https://idea.gear-tech.io/).
 2. In the network selector choose `Staging Testnet` or `Development` (in this case, you should have a local node running)
-3. Upload prorgam `game_of_chance.opt.wasm` from `/target/wasm32-unknown-unknown/release/`
+3. Upload program `game_of_chance.opt.wasm` from `/target/wasm32-unknown-unknown/release/`
 4. Upload metadata file `meta.txt`
 5. Specify `init payload` and calculate gas!

 ### 🖥️ Run UI

 1. Install packages as described in [frontend/README.md](https://github.com/gear-dapps/game-of-chance/blob/master/frontend/README.md)
-2. Configure .evn file.
+2. Configure `.env` file.
 Specify network address and program ID like in the example below:

 ```sh
 REACT_APP_NODE_ADDRESS=wss://node-workshop.gear.rs:443